tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

 That was 45 years ago and except for the occasional urban explorer who'd gone missing, the town remained virtually forgotten.

-Anyway, a week ago, I found out that this major company wants to build a resort where my town used to be and I'm going back to make sure that doesn't happen...
+About a week ago, I found out that this major company wants to build a resort where my town used to be and I'm going back to make sure that doesn't happen...